 This story has been updated.

-Nearly 100 people have been infected with norovirus after swimming at a Maine beach, according to the Centers for Disease Control and Prevention.
+Last year, nearly 100 people were infected with norovirus after swimming at a Maine beach, according to the Centers for Disease Control and Prevention.

 Officials found 97 individuals were either directly or indirectly exposed to the lake at Woods Pond Beach, the Portland Press Herald reported.

-Last July, health officials also found that norovirus is likely what caused dozens of people to become ill after eating at one of Chipotle’s Virginia restaurants between July 13 and 16.
+Norovirus is likely what caused dozens of people to become ill after eating at one of Chipotle’s Virginia restaurants last July, too.